Spider-Man: Across the Spider-Verse: Development

 By the end of November 2018, ahead of the release of Spider-Man: Into the Spider-Verse (2018) the following month, Sony Pictures Animation had begun developing a sequel due to the "incredible buzz" surrounding the project.
 The sequel was to continue the story of Miles Morales / Spider-Man, working from "seeds [that were] planted" throughout the first film.
-Joaquim Dos Santos and Dave Callaham were set to direct and write, respectively, with Amy Pascal returning from the first film as producer.
+Joaquim Dos Santos and David Callaham were set to direct and write, respectively, with Amy Pascal returning from the first film as producer.
 The other producers of the first film—Phil Lord, Christopher Miller, Avi Arad, and Christina Steinberg—were all also expected to return in some capacities.
 The next month, Pascal revealed that the film would focus on Miles and Gwen Stacy / Spider-Woman, exploring a romance between the characters that was cut from the first film, and that the sequel would be a "launching pad" for a previously announced female-focused spin-off film featuring Gwen.
 Sony officially confirmed the sequel in November 2019, with Lord and Miller returning as producers and a release date of April 8, 2022, announced.
 In April 2020, Sony shifted the film's release to October 7, 2022.

 In February 2021, Miller said that he and Lord were working on the film's screenplay with Callaham, and that Peter Ramsey would be an executive producer on the sequel after co-directing the first film.
-That April, Kemp Powers and Justin K. Thompson were announced as co-directors alongside Dos Santos, and that all three had worked on the project since it began.
-(Thompson was production designer on the first film.)
+Before even finalizing a script or choosing a villain and alternate universes to visit, though, the production team decided the film had to be a story about family, focused on the struggle of being both "a son and a Spider-Man".
+That April, Kemp Powers and Justin K. Thompson were announced as co-directors alongside Dos Santos and that all three had worked on the project since it began (Thompson was production designer on the first film).
 Arad and Steinberg were confirmed to return as producers with Lord, Miller and Pascal, with Alonzo Ruvalcaba co-producing and Aditya Sood, Into the Spider-Verse directors Bob Persichetti and Rodney Rothman, and Rebecca Karch and Brian Michael Bendis joining Ramsey as executive producers.